MITHaystack/HOPS/doc/reference/source/hops4/data_processing/algorithm_and_output/ionospheric.rst

       iono.SetDifferentialTEC(-delta_trial);
       iono.Execute();

-   The sign convention is such that a positive dTEC introduces a phase advance at higher frequencies.
-The negation arises because the operator *corrects* the data by removing the ionospheric effect, which requires applying the *opposite* phase rotation.
+   The application of the ionospheric effect on the visibilities is done *in-place* in order to avoid doubling the memory requirements.
+The first step is required to reset the visibilities back to their original state, while the negation in the second step arises because the operator *corrects* the data by removing the ionospheric effect, which requires applying the *opposite* sense phase rotation as would have been accumulated by the net (differential) propagation through the ionosphere.

 3. Execute the full coarse fringe search (``coarse_fringe_search``) followed by fine peak interpolation (``interpolate_peak``).